-Upon any change of control (including an acquisition of legal or equitable ownership of 51% or more in another company or a change to a majority of the Board excluding directors elected by a majority of incumbent directors) or a Good Reason taking effect during the term (or a change of control taking effect within 12 months after or 6 months prior to involuntary termination of Ms. Hunter's employment other than due to serious misconduct or willful neglect in the discharge of her duties), Tritium Australia must, subject to compliance with Chapter 2D of the Corporations Act and any other applicable law, pay Ms. Hunter to the extent permissible, an amount equal to 18 months base salary (calculated on the base salary as at the effective date of the event), short term incentive for the full short term incentive year (calculated at 100% of the total possible short term incentives (for the avoidance of doubt, no additional awards under Tritium's Long Term Incentive Plan will be offered or granted to Ms. Hunter on and from the time of the event).
+Upon any change of control (including an acquisition of legal or equitable ownership of 51% or more in another company or a change to a majority of the Board excluding directors elected by a majority of incumbent directors) or a Good Reason taking effect during the term (or a change of control taking effect within 12 months after or 6 months prior to involuntary termination of Ms. Hunter's employment other than due to serious misconduct or willful neglect in the discharge of her duties), Tritium Australia must, subject to compliance with Chapter 2D of the Corporations Act and any other applicable law, pay Ms. Hunter to the extent permissible, an amount equal to 18 months base salary (calculated on the base salary as at the effective date of the event), short term incentive for the full short term incentive year (calculated at 100% of the total possible short term incentive for the full year short term incentive year, multiplied by 1.5 as at the effective date of the event) and accelerated vesting of unvested long term incentives (for the avoidance of doubt, no additional awards under Tritium's Long Term Incentive Plan will be offered or granted to Ms. Hunter on and from the time of the event).